Wallacoloo/printipi/README.md

 Documentation/Assistance
 ========

 Besides this readme, there is also the auto-generated documentation.
-You can view this online [here](http://wallacoloo.github.io/printipi/) (note that this documentation is based on the *devel* version and is really aimed towards the Printipi developers rather than its end-users) or you can compile the documentation via `make doc` and view the resulting `index.html` in a web-browser.
+You can view this online [here](http://wallacoloo.github.io/printipi/) (note that this documentation is aimed towards the Printipi developers rather than its end-users) or you can compile the documentation via `make doc` and view the resulting `index.html` in a web-browser.

 If you need assistance in anything Prinitpi-related, feel free to post a thread on the Printipi [Google Group](https://groups.google.com/forum/#!forum/printipi) or email wallace.colin.a@gmail.com.